Luke-yuliu/luke-yuliu.github.io/_posts/2019-4-6-TestingWishes.md

 The story started after I've made my three wishes too early before I find the Aladdin's magic lamp.

 My three wishes into the future from 2019:
-1. Testers facilitate, coach, influence others for better quality, incorporate quality mindset into every corner of SDLC. *it's the thinking that matters!*
+1. Testers facilitate, coach, influence others for better quality, incorporate quality mindset into every corner of SDLC. ***it's the thinking that matters!***
-2. No more useless, meaningless and wasteful testing artefacts and documentations. *it's a waste.*
+2. No more useless, meaningless and wasteful testing artefacts and documentations. ***it's a waste.***
-3. No more divide within testing (automated vs manual; technical vs non-technical). *it's bad!*
+3. No more divide within testing (automated vs manual; technical vs non-technical). ***it's bad!***
 *I heard from @maaretp the future is already arrived but just need to be evenly distributed - yay!.*

-I've been asking myself **"What's the future look like for me as a tester?""** since I started in testing.
+I've been asking myself **"What's the future look like for me as a tester?** since I started in testing.
 Each time, I thought I had the answer and I was determined that's my future look like as a tester.
 As you probably guessed by now, it changes every time.
 So here I am trying to figure out in 2019 again.
 Well, I've made my three wishes for now.

 What will be your three wishes in your Testing future?
 Share it around and see what we could bring for our own future in testing.

 My three wishes come out as how I travelled and where I've been in my unique Testing journey.
 It may not be relevant to others but it is a true story.
 I do hope this helps new starters to avoid some pains I had to go through in my very early ages of testing journey.
 I definitely hope this will get more testing practitioners to think about if 'we' as a community needs to make some changes, be it evolution or revolution for a better future in Testing for all of us.

-With further ado, the story begins ..
+With further ado, the story begins:

 ------------